Philosophical Counseling

 How is philosophical counseling practiced at Holland & Company?

+At Holland & Company, clients have the option to meet with a philosopher for 50-minutes sessions, either in person or remotely.
 All in-person sessions are held at the Crystal Bridges Museum of American Art located at 600 Museum Way in Bentonville, Arkansas.

 A man thinking alone in a church pew beneath stained glass windows depicting religious iconography.